AP PHOTOS: Horses race in Nepal capital to keep devils away

 Capt.
 Ram Shrestha of the Nepal Cavalry likened horses to children: “If you love them, they will love you back, but if you abuse them, they will hit back like a bad child.”

 On the day of the festival, the uniformed riders race the horses on tracks, and show off skills like picking up objects with spears while riding at high speeds.
-Meanwhile, the most powerful members of Nepal’s government and foreign diplomats cheer them on.
+Meanwhile, the most powerful members of Nepal’s government and foreign diplomats cheer them.

 A child revered as the Hindu Living Goddess Kumari is carried out of the palace temple and brought to watch the horse festival.